 Federally funded MAT expansion.
 The 21st Century Cures Act provides federal funding for MAT expansion.
 Current funds must be spent by September 2020, and new funding is expected after that point.

 Visit design.
 When designing their programs, some look to existing payment models and then structure their programs accordingly.
 Options include shared medical appointments, flipped visits, drop-in visits, and integrating medical management.

 Drug Medi-Cal Organized Delivery System.
 Counties participating in Medi-Cal’s pilot program to overhaul substance use disorder treatment must cover MAT in opioid treatment centers.
 However, payment rates are developed by individual counties, and therefore vary.

 The paper details several more funding sources, all of which come with their own pros and cons.
-Download it and read the full analysis in Related Materials.
+Download it and read the full analysis below.